microsoft/DeepDevDocs/tutorials/02 - tutorials-register-models/00-register-new-models.md

 1. Model and related files (e.g. tokenizer file, configuration file, etc.)

 2. Python inference script.
-You also need at least one fo the following environment definitions.
+You also need at least one fo the following environment definitions to setup the dependencies.
 For additional information on how to author inference scripts, see [author_inference_script.md](./author_inference_script.md)

    2.1.
-(Optional) Inference conda environment YAML file.
+Conda environment YAML file.

    2.2.
+Docker base image.

+3. (Optional) If the model can be trained or finetuned, a training script must be provided.
+You also need at least one fo the following environment definitions to setup the dependencies.
+For additional information on how to author training scripts, see [author_training_script.md](./author_training_script.md)

+   3.1.
+Conda environment YAML file.

+   3.2.
+Docker base image.

+4. (Optional) If model trainined requires data pre-processing, a pre-processing script must be provided.
+You also need at least one fo the following environment definitions to setup the dependencies.
+For additional information on how to author pre-processing scripts, see [author_pre_processing_script.md](./author_pre_processing_script.md)

+   3.1.
+Conda environment YAML file.

-(Optional) Inference docker base image.
+   3.2.
+Docker base image.

 ## Metadata